GitMirroring/gnuboot/site/news/libreboot202111xx.md

 % Leah Rowe
 % 9 November 2021

+**UPDATE2 on 16 November 2021**

+**I've decided to abandon the stable release, and do a new testing release (one that is more or less stable in practise) once this bug is fixed.
+The new testing release will have a newer coreboot release, from November 2021, for all boards.**

+**Stable releases must not be rushed.**

 **UPDATE on 16 November 2021:**

 **I've received reports on IRC that SpeedStep is broken in the Libreboot 20210522 release, on some GM45 laptops; W500 and T400 have been reported.**